oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/installing-basic-kubernetes-lab-services.md

   - `cd $HOME/helidon-kubernetes/setup/kubernetes-labs`

+  2. Configure the cluster - thus will update the configuration files with the database wallet and other information.

+  - `bash configure-downloaded-git-repo.sh <your initials>`

+  There will be a fair bit of output, if you are asked to confirm please enter `y`

-  2/ Run the installation script, you will need to replace `<your initials>` with your personal initials, or first name in **lower case** (singluar or plural).
+  3. Run the installation script, you will need to replace `<your initials>` with your personal initials, or first name in **lower case** (singluar or plural).
 For example my name is Tim Graves, so my initials will be tg, or I might use `tim` or `tims`.
 Of course unless your name is also Tim Graves yoiu will be using a different value.
 If you are running a version of the lab where multiple people are using the same tenancy (your instructor will notify you of this, most people will be using their own free trial) please ensure that you do not duplicate this value.

-  - `bash ./configureGitAndFullyInstallCluster.sh <your initials>`
+  - `bash ./configureHelmAndFullyInstallCluster.sh <your initials>`

   ```
   setting up config in downloaded git repo using tims as the department name one as the kubernetes context and /home/tim_graves/Wallet.zip as the DB wallet file.